 - Develop an action plan for using a system thinking approach at work

-Certificate for Front Line Leaders:Leading/Collaborating Across Business Units
+- Certificate for Front Line Leaders : Leading and Collaboration Across the Business Units - Seminars